django-cms/django-cms/docs/getting_started/installation.rst

 You have now everything that is needed for you to follow the :doc:`tutorial`.

 .. note:: This will install Django version 1.3 for use with the CMS.
 While
-          later verisons of Django (such as 1.4) are know to work for some people, it is NOT recommended and will not be supported until further notice (and tests)
+          later versions of Django (such as 1.4) are know to work for some people, it is NOT recommended and will not be supported until further notice (and tests)